ReasonFoundation/acfrs_datachecking/README.md

 * counties in Census, regardless of population size, that are not yet matched with ACFRs: `census_pop_NOT_match_acfrs_all.csv`

 ### How to just run this analysis on your machine (without cloning the whole repo)
+*Note: The best way to run this project on your machine is to clone the whole repo.
+But if you don't want to do so for some reasons, here is how to just get a slice:*

 * get the script named `acfrs_census_matching_county_population.Rmd`

 * get the data object `data_from_dbsite.RDS`